Services

 Please bring a favorite dish to share—entrées, sides, or desserts are all welcome.
 Let’s come together as a church family to show our love and appreciation for our pastors.

-Genesis Bible Study
+Adult Genesis Bible Study

 Come join us for an Interactive Bible Study in the sanctuary titled 'The Battle for the Beginning' Wednesdays at 7:00 pm.
 Together, we’ll journey verse by verse through Genesis 1–11.
 What makes this study “interactive”?
 Unlike a traditional sermon, Pastor Heath will guide the discussion by asking questions and inviting you to think deeply as we walk chronologically through the text.
 Why is this journey important?
 Because the challenges and questions we face as Christians in 21st-century America—questions about truth, culture, and faith—find their answers in the first eleven chapters of Genesis.